 Remember, the project is completely open source.
 This means that anyone can contribute.

-The Cacophonator name refers to our rapidly evolving embedded platform.
 Equipped with a thermal camera, speakers and sensors it is deployed into New Zealand's native bush to automatically lure, identify and eliminate invasive predators.
-The Cacophonator software is a combination of Go and Python code.
+The Thermal Camera software is a combination of Go and Python code.

 |Base hardware||Raspberry Pi 3|

 |Thermal camera||FLIR Lepton 3|

 USB audio adapter